ActualCassandra/UKDaysOfTheDefenders/README.md

 **Day 2**
  - Sentinel Concepts - Architecture in the Customer
  - Sentinel Concepts - Data Ingestion: Connectors and More!
- - Sentinel Concepts – KQL, Threat Hunting and Incidents
+ - Sentinel Concepts - KQL, Threat Hunting and Incidents
  - Sentinel Scenario Discussion - When and how to pitch Sentinel
  - Capture the Flag!

 ## Other Event Information
 We have limited spaces - seats will be first come, first serve and we will limit too many seats to individual partners.

+Additional sessions will be run in the future.

 ## Learning and Training Resources
 1. [What is Microsoft 365 Defender?](https://docs.microsoft.com/en-us/microsoft-365/security/defender/microsoft-365-defender)